The Girl with All the Gifts (film)

-The Girl with All the Gifts is a 2016 British post-apocalyptic science fiction horror film directed by Colm McCarthy and written by Mike Carey.
-The film is based on the book of the same name by Carey, The Girl with All the Gifts.
+The Girl with All the Gifts is a 2016 British post-apocalyptic adventure film directed by Colm McCarthy and written by Mike Carey.
+The film is based on the book of the same name by Carey.
 Starring Gemma Arterton, Paddy Considine, Glenn Close, and Sennia Nanua, the film depicts a dystopian future following a breakdown of society after most of humanity is wiped out by a fungal infection.
 The plot focuses on the struggle of a scientist, a teacher, and two soldiers who embark on a journey of survival with a special young girl named Melanie.

 Plot

 In the near future, humanity has been ravaged by a disease caused by a parasitic fungus transmitted by bodily fluids.
 Over the prior decade, most of humanity that was infected turned into fast mindless zombies called "hungries".
-The only remaining hope is a cure that could be obtained from research on a small group of second-generation children who crave living flesh, but still think and learn, as the fungus has a symbiotic relationship with those born infected (neonates).
+The only remaining hope is a cure that could be obtained from research on a small group of carrier but apparently normal children.

 The children are imprisoned by a group of soldiers led by Sergeant Eddie Parks, and go to school at an army base in the Home Counties, where they are experimented on by Dr. Caroline Caldwell.
 Helen Justineau is responsible for educating and studying the children.
-Among them is an exceptional girl named Melanie, who Helen grows particularly close to, thus forming a special bond.
+Among them is an exceptional girl named Melanie, whom Justineau grows particularly close to, thus forming a special bond.

-When the base is overrun by hungries and the operating lab is breached, Melanie escapes and wanders outside, where soldiers are being violently attacked.
-Melanie and Helen board an escaping truck with Caldwell and two surviving soldiers, Gallagher and Dillon.
+When Melanie is about to be dissected, the base is overrun by hungries and the operating lab is breached.
+Melanie escapes and wanders outside, where soldiers are being violently attacked.
+Melanie and Justineau board an escaping truck with an injured Caldwell, Sergeant Parks, and two surviving soldiers, Gallagher and Dillon.
 Melanie is restrained and muzzled to prevent her from biting the others.
 Dillon is killed when hungries attack as the group stops for water, and the truck is disabled when a fuel line is broken.

 The group reaches London by foot and makes their way through a swarm of dormant hungries using a "blocker" gel that masks their scent, rendering them largely invisible.
 They take shelter in an abandoned hospital for the night.
-Caldwell reveals that second-generation hungries were discovered after babies killed their infected mothers by eating organs to get out of the womb.
+Caldwell reveals to Melanie that second-generation hungries, or neonates, were discovered after babies killed their infected mothers by eating organs to get out of the womb, and while they crave living flesh, still think and learn, as the fungus has a symbiotic relationship with those born infected.

 In the morning, the group realises they have been surrounded by hungries.
 Melanie, as a second-generation hungry, is ignored by them and therefore goes to explore abandoned houses, eating a stray cat during her time out.
 She helps the group by leading the hungries away with a stray dog so the group can escape.